tjohns96/odin-recipes/README.md

 # odin-recipes
-This is a project practicing setting up a webpage of recipes.
+This is a project practicing setting up a webpage of recipes using only HTML.
 The point is to practice formatting, using images, and linking to different pages.
+I learned how to make a hompage using span, and got a lot more comfortable in HTML since this was my first project in the language.
+This project was made using only HTML, which has taught me the importance of CSS.